Data Management Challenges for Internet-scale 3D Search Engines: Data Collection

-Search engines should minimize their legal risks using a carefully chosen set of controls.
-The safest option in dealing with proprietary assets is to obtain consent from the owners; some companies are happy to allow scraping in exchange for increased traffic, while others will not give permission under any circumstances.
-However, securing consent is difficult for startups as there are thousands of OEMs and each agreement takes time to negotiate.
+Search engines should minimize their legal exposure by introducing an appropriate set of controls.
+The safest option in dealing with proprietary assets is to obtain consent from the owner.
+Some companies are happy to allow scraping in exchange for increased traffic, while others will not give permission under any circumstances.
+However, securing consent is difficult for startups as there are hundreds of OEMs and each agreement takes time to negotiate.

+The table below summarizes the number of unique models that the Thangs crawlers have found on public and proprietary sites at the time of writing. \begin{itemize} \itemsep{0.5em}

+\item Around 5.9 million models are immediately accessible to web crawling, while others are accessible after obtaining permission or registering with an OEM site that allows downloads in its TOU.